๐Ÿ”๏ธ South Dakota Eviction Notice Laws

 ๐Ÿšจ Document Serious Violations Thoroughly

-Compile police reports, photographs, neighbor complaints, and any other available evidence before serving an unconditional quit notice.
-Circuit Court judges will expect documentation supporting the severity of the violation.
+Compile police reports, photographs, neighbor complaints, and all available evidence before serving an unconditional quit notice.
+Circuit Court judges expect documentation supporting the severity of the violation.

 ๐Ÿ“…